AVGamingRocky/AVGamingRocky.github.io/_posts/2018-06-14-Python-lesson---6.md

 Strategies that helped me were the obvious hint buttons and asking a friend, but another one was reading carefully so I understand it fully and well. </td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? </td>
+    <th>What limited my learning?
+Which habits do I need to work on? </h>
   </tr>
   <tr>
     <td>